 Note: in reality, the clamp is placed on the window, with a waxed paper between the clamp and the body to avoid their gluing in case of overflow.
 But that would not prevent the degradation of the paint!
 The glue is introduced with a brush at the top of the pane because it is missing there at the origin.

-Break and/or trim the interior reliefs of the roof, in the axis of the car, which would hinder the installation of a light strip.
+Break and/or trim the interior reliefs of the roof, in the axis of the coach, which would hinder the installation of a light strip.